Skip to Content

 Fun Facts About the Mississippi River

-Even though I’m a Brit living in the UK, I have a romantic idea of the Mississippi river from the writings of Mark Twain.
-Many of his famous stories center around the river.
+Even though I’m a Brit living in the UK, I have a romantic image of the Mississippi River from Mark Twain’s writings.
+Many of his famous stories centre around the river.

 These books included the famous Adventures of Huckleberry Finn, which depicted the people and places along the river.
-The adventures of Tom Sawyer, the story of a young boy growing up along the watershed.
-He also wrote Life on the Mississippi, which was about his life as a Mississippi steamboat pilot.
+The Adventures of Tom Sawyer is the story of a young boy growing up along the watershed.
+He also wrote Life on the Mississippi, a memoir of his life as a Mississippi steamboat pilot.

-• The Mississippi River is 2,340 miles from beginning to end this makes it the third-longest river in the US.
+• The Mississippi River is 2,340 miles long, making it the third-longest river in the US.
 But it’s probably the most famous!

 • It takes 90 days for a single drop of water to travel the Mississippi River’s entire length.

-• The Mississippi River starts from its water source, fed by Lake Itasca in Northern Minnesota.
+• The Mississippi River begins at its headwaters, fed by Lake Itasca in Northern Minnesota.
 It then flows all the way down into the Gulf of Mexico.

 • At its narrowest point at Lake Itasca, the river is 20 -30 ft wide.

-• The widest point is at Lake Winnibigoshish near Bena, MN, where it is wider than 11 miles.
+• The widest point is at Lake Winnibigoshish near Bena, MN, where it is more than 11 miles wide.

 • A quarter of all fish species in North America live in the Mississippi River.
 That’s over 260 different species.